Dealing with your energy supplier

 Is an online tariff cheaper?

 On average, an online tariff can save you a further 10% on your bills.
 Some suppliers offer competitive tariffs but only if you manage your account online.
 Others may offer paperless billing discounts, where you receive your bills and correspondence by email rather than post.
+If you are on the Priority Service Register you may be able to request paper bills even if you are signed up to an online tariff.

 Thinking about switching?

-To find out what you could save, use one of the Ofgem-accredited independent comparison services listed below.
+Use one of the Ofgem-accredited independent comparison services listed below.
 You can do this online or over the phone.
 All of them offer accurate and impartial information about tariffs.

 www.energyhelpline.com | 0800 074 0745